Awards

 Winifred Proud Memorial Scholarships

-The Winifred Proud Memorial Scholarships application form is due March 1st, 2023.
-A scholarship of $150 will be awarded to a Level 9 piano student, $200 awarded to a Level 10 Split Piano student, and $250 awarded to a Level 10 Complete Piano student achieving the highest mark in the RCM in 2022.
+The Winifred Proud Memorial Scholarships application form is due March 4th, 2026.
+A scholarship of $150 will be awarded to a Level 9 piano student, $200 awarded to a Level 10 Split Piano student, and $250 awarded to a Level 10 Complete Piano student achieving the highest mark in the RCM in 2025.
 Theory requirements must be fulfilled for both levels.
-The deadline for the marks for piano & the required theory co-requisites must be received by March 1st, 2023.
+The deadline for the marks for piano & the required theory co-requisites must be received by March 4th, 2026.
 To be eligible for the scholarship, the student must have a mark of 80 or above (with all written subjects) for levels 9 and 10.
 85 or above (with all written subjects) for level 10 split (with both parts of the level 10 examination taken within the same year) from the RCM.
 The student receiving the award must be studying with the teacher of the Richmond Branch of BCRMTA.
-Please mail all documents to the above address and marked attention to Ms. Rebecca Chan (Re: Winifred Proud Scholarship).
-The recipients of the Level 9 & 10 awards are required to perform in the Scholarships Recital on Sunday, June 4th, 2023, 1:30 PM at South Arm United Church, 11051 No. 3 Road, Richmond, B.C. (map).
+Please mail all documents to the above address and marked attention to the Awards Committee (Re: Winifred Proud Scholarship).
+The recipients of the Level 9 & 10 awards are required to perform in the Scholarships Recital on Sunday, June 14th, at South Arm United Church, 11051 No. 3 Road, Richmond, B.C. (map).

 About the scholarship contributor